mcjauregui72/CNN_MedImageClassification/README.md

 second_model = Model(inputs=input_tensor, outputs=output_tensor)  # define model

-## Model Ensembling

-## Ensembling models
+## ensemble_model, combining the predictions of first_model and second-model

-Ensembling models entails combining the individual predictions of multiple models on the same dataset to try to make better predictions on that dataset.
+Ensembling models entails combining the individual predictions of multiple models on the same dataset, in an attempt to make better predictions on that dataset.
 Ensemble models can improve upon the predictive performance of individual models.
-The idea behind ensembling models is that if different models make different types of errors, we may reduce the overall error rate by combining their predictions.
+If different models make different types of errors, we may be able to reduce the overall error rate by combining their predictions.

-In this project, we chose to combine our two submodels' predictions in an ensemble model, model_three, by averaging their individual output.
-Here, each model contributing to model_three is weighted equally in the ensemmble model.
-It is possible, however, to configure a weighted average ensemble in which better-performing submodels contribute more to the ensemble than poorer-performing submodels.
+In this project, we combined our two submodels' predictions in model_three, an ensemble model that averaged the submodels' output.
+Here, each model contributing to model_three wass weighted equally in the ensemmble model.
+It is possible to configure a weighted average ensemble in which better-performing submodels contribute more to the ensemble than poorer-performing submodels.

 There are additional techniques for combining submodel predictions.
 In bootstrap aggregating, multiple models are trained on different subsets of the same training data and then ensembled.
 Boosting models occurs when models are trained sequentially, allowing later models to correct the errors made by earlier models.
 The voting technique makes a final prediction by taking a majority vote of the predictions made by the various submodels.

 Ensemble models can yield improved accuracy over their individual submodels by reducing overfitting.
 They may exhibit more robustness to changes in input data than their submodels.
 On the other hand, ensemble models can entail increased complexity, reduced ease of interpretability, and greater computational costs than their submodels individually.

-### Ensembling first_model and second_model: ensemble_model
+### Ensembling first_model and second_model: preparing for and building the ensemble_model

 First, we defined the full file paths to our best saved models for first_model and second_model, and loaded them from saved. keras.